payola/Payola/docs/developer_guide.md

 <a name="data"></a>
 ## Package cz.payola.data

 This whole package represents the data layer.
-Trait `DataContextComponent` defines an API for communication between the data layer and other Payola components.
+Trait `DataContextComponent` defines an API for communication between the data layer and Payola [model](#model) component.
 The two vital tasks of the data layer are:

 - to store and fetch the [domain layer](#domain) entities
 - to use the [Virtuoso](http://virtuoso.openlinksw.com/) server as a private RDF data storage